People-Places-Solutions/floodmodeller-api/docs/source/user_guide/xml2d.rst

 change the file for the first roughness,

 .. code:: python

     model.domains[domain_name]["roughness"][0]["value"] = 'path/to/my_new_roughness_file.shp'

 We can remove the all information relating to the key roughness,

 .. code:: python

     del model.domains[domain_name]["roughness"]

-No we have no roughness.
+Now we have no roughness.

 Reference
 --------------